Approximation in the Zygmund and H\"older classes on $\mathbb{R}^n$: Abstract

 We determine the distance (up to a multiplicative constant) in the Zygmund class $\zyg(\reals^n)$ to the subspace $\Jbmo{}(\reals^n).$ The latter space is the image under the Bessel potential $J \coloneqq \bessel{-1}$ of the space $\bmo(\reals^n),$ which is a non-homogeneous version of the classical $\BMO.$ Locally, $\Jbmo{}(\reals^n)$ consists of functions that together with their first derivatives are in $\bmo(\reals^n).$ More generally, we consider the same question when the Zygmund class is replaced by the Hölder space $\lip{s}(\reals^n),$ with $0 < s \leq 1$ and the corresponding subspace is $\Jbmo{s}(\reals^n),$ the image under $\bessel{-s}$ of $\bmo(\reals^n).$ One should note here that $\lip{1}(\reals^n) = \zyg(\reals^n).$ Such results were known earlier only for $n = s = 1$ with a proof that does not extend to the general case.

 Our results are expressed in terms of second differences.
-As a byproduct of our wavelet based proof, we also obtain the distance from $f \in \lip{s}(\reals^n)$ to $\Jbmo{s}(\reals^n)$ in terms of the wavelet coefficients of $f.$ We additionally establish a third way to express this distance in terms of the size of the hyperbolic gradient of the harmonic extension of $f$ on the upper half-space $\halfspace{n}.$
+As a byproduct of our wavelet based proof, we also obtain the distance from $f \in \lip{s}(\reals^n)$ to $\Jbmo{s}(\reals^n)$ in terms of the wavelet coefficients of $f.$ We additionally establish a third way to express this distance in terms of the size of the hyperbolic gradient of the harmonic extension of $f$ on the upper half-space $\halfspace{n}.$ \\ \textsc{MCS Class:} 26B35.\\ \textsc{Keywords:} Zygmund class, Hölder classes, $\BMO$-Sobolev spaces, wavelet characterisations